 Students should carefully review the technical standards and evaluate their ability to meet these standards as described below.
 At the beginning of each semester, students will electronically initial and acknowledge that "I certify that I can meet the Technical Standards listed in this document with or without accommodation."
 Students will also be asked to review and acknowledge the TS when returning from a leave of absence.
 The TS delineated below may be met with or without accommodation.
-Students who, after review of the TS, determine that they require accommodation to meet program requirements for safe nursing care, should contact the director of the Office of Disability Services and Educational Access (Email: DisabilityServices@harding.edu; Phone: 501-279-4019) to confidentially discuss their accommodations needs.
+Students who, after review of the TS, determine that they require accommodation to meet program requirements for safe nursing care, should contact the director of the Office of Disability Services and Educational Access (Email: DisabilityServices@harding.edu; Phone: 501-279-4019) to confidentially discuss their a patient accurately at a distance and nearby.
+This standard necessitates the use of somatic senses or their functional equivalent.